 Work Order Management

-Naturally, the first step of the process is noticing that there is a need for the process to occur.
-Maintenance can be prompted in several ways, from noticeable malfunctions to time-based or usage-based cues.
-Regardless of the manner, once a need for maintenance arises, the process is set in motion.
+Naturally, the first step of the process is noticing a maintenance need.
+Maintenance requests can be prompted in several ways, from noticeable malfunctions to preventive maintenance schedules.

-The next step is processing and approving the request.
-Typically, processing is performed with software and overseen by a maintenance manager.
-If the maintenance requested requires any special parts or equipment, those items should be obtained in this step.
+Processing and approving the request is typically overseen by a maintenance manager.
+If the maintenance requested requires special parts or equipment, those items are obtained in this step.

 - Readiness of the team/current workload